Get started with NextAuth.js

-The example code below shows how to add authentication to an existing Next.js project.
+The example code below describes to add authentication to a Next.js app.

 Add API route